phiana/speech-style-transfer-vae-gan-tensorflow/README.md

 #### Clone the repository to your machine

-Run the following command in your termnal:
+Run the following command in your terminal:

 ```
 git clone https://github.com/phiana/speech-style-transfer-vae-gan-tensorflow